 No problem with that.
-I liked the chalange.
+I liked the challenge.

 I was assigned to the 107 RDCIE (Radio Company).
 See the army emblem in the header.

-My first job was lines-man, connecting field telephones!
-Not exiting.
+I became a lineman; connecting telephones in the field!
+Not exciting.
 Already done that when I was 10.